rameshmkumar/fixmypdf-features/_posts/2025-01-30-80000-pdf-data-auction-exposed-google-microsoft-apple.md

 - **34% claim rights** to use your content for "service improvement"
 - **23% require account creation** for "better experience"

-The pattern is clear: your documents aren't the product being processed—they're the product being sold.
+The pattern is clear: your documents aren't the product being processed.

+They're the product being sold.

 ## The Security Theater